Servant-Software-LLC/FileBased.DataProviders/README.md

     { "name":"Bob", "email":"bob32@gmail.com", "salary":95000 },
 ]
 ```
 In the above example, this table would have 4 columns, one for each unique name/value pair.
-Note: If is valid that there is not a name/value pair for "married" in the second object.
+Note: If is valid that there is not a name/value pair as is seen for the "married" property in the second object.
 Internally, this object will be represented as having a "married" property of null.

   - If a path to a json file, then the json file represents a database.
 In that case then, you can expect the format of the file to be an object containing name\value pairs.
 Each name\value pair represents a table and the value of that pair will a JSON array of objects.
 ```